 What size of the wood router should you buy?

 The size depends on the type of cuts you intend to run, and the space used for the operation, the size of the wood, and the budget.

 When you are using a router that comes with s variance, you control your speed.
 You increase speed and slow down depending on the material you are working on.
 A fixed-speed router is ideal when using small bits.

 Routers with handles give you comfort when handling the tool.
 That increases your hours of work and relieves you from pain.

 Dust collection system

 Bits are of importance due to the function they serve.
 They maintain stability and produce less chatter.
-I advise you to go for a router that accepts ¼ and ½ inch bits.
+I advise you to choose a router that accepts ¼ and ½-inch bits.

 The size of the horsepower determines the power of your router.
 I urge you to go for 2HP or more.

 The router table brings your router closer.
 The router is secured, and there are various types of tables to consider.
 There is the table model and freestanding router.
 The chances are high that a router with a table has a fence system.
 That makes your cuts clean since the fence guides your wood piece and ensures precise cuts.

 The Ryobi R1631K Router has two ergonomic handles that give you a comfortable grip (Source).
 The handles are attached to the base.
 They give you a strain-free experience, and you do not have to experience backaches and joint pains.
 That makes a DIY lifestyle bearable.
 It also has a LED light that increases visibility.
 That makes the tool produce precise and professional quality cuts.